nhsengland/datascience/docs/our_work/data-linkage-hub/index.md

 ---
 ![Diagram representing the four current areas of the data linkage hub: DL Quality Assurance, Better Matching Algorithm, MPS Documentation, and the DL Community of Practice.](../../images/linkage_visual_abstract.png)

 Data Linkage is a business-critical process within many government organisations, including NHS England.
-Being able to link patients across their care journey, making sure that underrepresented populations are not lost in the cracks, and ensuring compatibility when using several data sets for the same purpose is a pillar of why the Data Linkage Enhancement team exists.
+Being able to link patients across their care journey enables both direct care services and research studies on admin data, which in turn, influence healthcare policies.
+So taking care of this important service is why the Data Linkage hub was created in the new NHS England.

 The role of the Data Linkage hub in NHS England includes: